Animal Crossing: New Horizons: A Lovely Safe Haven – Switch Review

 The ability to release fish/insects like this is frustrating.
 Particularly when rare fish, such as the Oar Fish, are accidentally released.
 It would be great to implement a pop-up prompt as a safety net for people just as clumsy as myself.
 However, in saying this, the mechanic overall is not difficult to get to grips with, and the number of accidental releases is thankfully few and far between.

-Another neat feature that is also present when catching fish is that they get added to your Critterpedia, keeping an up to date catalogue of what you have caught and even lets you know if you have donated them to Blathers.
+Another neat feature that is also present when catching fish is that they get added to your Critterpedia, keeping an up to date catalogue of what you have caught.
+It even lets you know if you have donated them to Blathers.

 “If you’re kind, you’ll say no to the explanation about the insect.”